hanishkvc/prg-kotlin-android-sensorsk/readme.rst

 Pressing back button, when a sensor is already selected, will clear the sensor selection.
 Pressing back button once again will quit the app.

+When user goes back and reselects the same sensor again, it takes care of reseting the auto scaling wrt y axis to start afresh.